HISTORY IN COLUMBUS

 The present building is the third courthouse to stand on the same site and was built in 1890.
 It is a combination of Classical Revival and Greek Revival styles.
 The central bell tower and roof were destroyed in the 1909 storm.
 Both were replaced with a central domed Tiffany-style skylight.

 The Courthouse was officially recorded as a Texas Historic Landmark in 1969 and in 1976, it was listed on the National Register of Historic Places.
 Self-guided tours are available Monday through Friday from 8 a.m. to 5 p.m.

 War Memorial Museum - Water Tower

-The museum is dedicated to Colorado County veterans of all wars and also houses local and county history.
-It includes history of local veterans from the Civil War, Spanish American War, WWI, WWII, Korean War and Vietnam War.
+The War Memorial Museum is dedicated to Colorado County veterans of all wars.
+It houses history of local veterans from the Civil War, Spanish American War, WWI, WWII, Korean War, and Vietnam War.
 Displays include personal and military items and photographs.
-The second floor displays local and county historical photos and histories, a doll collection, carpentry and cobbler tools and archaeological findings.
+The second floor displays local historical photos and histories, a doll collection, carpentry and cobbler tools, and archaeological findings.